menu

 1. We aim to keep 5-10% of the team on a so-called bench

-This is a buffer that we maintain in order to ensure that we have two complete teams of specialists who are always available to start a new project within two weeks of signing a deal as on daily basis they are busy developing our internal solutions.
-Thanks to this approach, our new clients don’t have to be kept waiting long.
+This is a buffer that we maintain in order to ensure that we have two complete teams of specialists who are always available to start a new project within two weeks of signing a deal.
+Thanks to this approach, our new clients don’t have to wait long.

 2. Our network of trusted partners can quickly supply us with additional experts and broaden our teams’ competencies

 At the moment, we have 58 verified suppliers to choose from, including access to 3000+ additional companies that can provide us with the experts that we need in no time.
-Scaling up is not a problem, so whenever a new opportunity emerges, we are able to immediately seize it.
+Scaling up is not a problem, so whenever a new opportunity emerges, we are able to seize it immediately.

-3. We are a member of the SoDA organisation and 6 other IT outsourcing and business bodies
+3. We are a member of a SoDA organisation and 6 other IT business bodies

 Why?
 Because it’s important to support one another for mutual growth.
 SoDA is a Software Development Association that integrates Polish IT companies so that they can cooperate and complement each other’s services whenever needed – especially when it’s beneficial for their customers.